TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 For Twitter bots and applications, there will be analysis but the data will be public and no private data will be stored.
 There will be a notice and warning saying that the tweet is a poll/servery.
-Tags are tracked for performance only.
+Tags are tracked for performance and vitality only.

+There are logs and performance trackers for usage and errors but I will not use the logs but the performance trackers will be used to .

-### 7.3 GitHub and GitLab
+### 8.3.
+GitHub and GitLab

 This website and the repositories are hosted on GitHub.
 This means the repositories are under their ToS, and Privacy Policy.
 Please check their policy